 HOW LONG DO ANIMALS STAY IN FOSTER CARE?

-The typical foster stay is between two weeks to a couple of months, depending on the need of the individual animal.
-We can usually give you a good estimate of how long the animal will need in foster-care before you agree to take them on.
+The typical foster stay is between three weeks to a couple of months, depending on the need of the individual animal.

 WHAT EXPENSES ARE INVOLVED WITH FOSTER CARE?

 All foster families are provided with all the food, bedding, equipment (such as litter trays) and medical expenses are covered for the animals in their care.
 Cat fosters will also have all food for their foster animals provided.

 If you have any questions, please contact our foster team on 09 869 6800, or email us on firstname.lastname@example.org.